 A lot of the "speed of the process" is up to the applicant.
 If you can get your paperwork completed in a timely fashion, the process can begin.

 The first thing you must do is fill out, sign, and notarize your application.
-This piece of paper must be turned in to your South Florida criminal defense attorney before the process even begins.
+This piece of paper must be turned in to your Miami-Dade County criminal defense attorney before the process even begins.

 Then, you must get your fingerprints taken at your local police station and you must sign and notarize your affidavit.

 When a client retains my services for a sealing or expungement matter, I always submit their forms to them by email or in person.
 This permits the client to get the paperwork processed within a day or so.